-The safe harbour provided by the VBER covers recommending a resale price to a reseller or requiring the reseller to respect a maximum resale price when the market share of each of the parties to the agreement does not exceed the 30% threshold, provided it does not amount to a minimum or fixed sales price as a result of pressure from, or incentives offered by, any of the parties, as set out in paragraphs (172) to

-(173) of these Guidelines.
-The remainder of this section provides guidance for the assessment of recommended or maximum prices above the market share threshold.
+The use of recommended resale prices or maximum resale prices can benefit from the exemption provided by Article 2(1) of Regulation (EU) X where the market share of each of the parties to the agreement does not exceed the 30% threshold and provided that this does not amount to the imposition of a minimum or fixed sale price as a result of pressure or incentives from any of the parties, as set out in paragraphs (187) and (188).
+Paragraphs (199) to (201) provide guidance for the assessment of recommended or maximum resale prices above the market share threshold.

-The possible competition risk of recommended and maximum prices is that they will work as a focal point for the resellers and might be followed by most or all of them.
-Moreover, recommended and maximum prices may soften competition or facilitate collusion between suppliers.
+The risks to competition associated with recommended and maximum resale prices are, first, that they may act as a focal point for resellers and may be followed by most or all of them.
+Second, they may soften competition or facilitate collusion between suppliers.

 An important factor for assessing possible anti-competitive effects of recommended or maximum resale prices is the market position of the supplier.
-The stronger the market position of the supplier, the higher the risk that a recommended or maximum resale price leads to a more or less uniform application of that price level by the resellers, because they may use it as a focal point.
-They may find it difficult to deviate from what they perceive to be the preferred resale price proposed by such an important supplier on the market.
+The stronger the market position of the supplier, the higher the risk that a recommended or maximum resale price will lead to a more or less uniform application of that price level by the resellers, because they may find it difficult to deviate from what they perceive to be the preferred resale price proposed by such an important supplier.

-Where appreciable anti-competitive effects are established for recommended or maximum resale prices, the question of a possible exemption under Article 101(3) arises.
-For maximum resale prices, avoiding double marginalisation, may be particularly relevant.
-A maximum resale price may also help ensure that the brand in question competes more forcefully with other brands, including own label products, distributed by the same distributor.
+Where recommended or maximum resale prices produce appreciable anti-competitive effects, it is necessary to assess whether they fulfil the conditions of the exception provided by Article 101(3) of the Treaty.
+As regards maximum resale prices, the avoidance of ‘double marginalisation’112 may be particularly relevant.
+A maximum resale price may also help to ensure that the supplier’s brand competes more fiercely with other brands distributed by the same distributor, including private label products.

-Hardcore restrictions pursuant to Article 4(b) to (d) VBER
+Hardcore restrictions pursuant to Article 4, points (b), (c), (d) and (e) of Regulation (EU) X

-General principles pursuant to Article 4(b) to (d) VBER
+Qualification as a hardcore restriction pursuant to Article 4, points (b), (c), (d) and (e) of Regulation (EU) X

-Article 4(b) to (d) VBER provides a list of hardcore restrictions and exceptions that apply depending on the distribution system operated by the supplier: exclusive distribution, selective distribution or free distribution.
-The hardcore restrictions set out in Article 4(b), 4(c)(i) and (d) of the VBER concern agreements or concerted practices that, directly or indirectly, in isolation or in combination with other factors under the control of the parties, have as their object the restriction of sales by a buyer or its customers, in as far as those restrictions relate to the territory into which or the customer groups to whom the buyer or its customers may sell the contract goods or services.
-Article 4(c)(ii) and (iii) of the VBER provide that, in a selective distribution system, the restriction of cross-supplies between the members of the selective distribution system operating at the same or different levels of trade as well as the restriction of active or passive sales to end users by members of the selective distribution system operating at the retail level of trade constitute hardcore restrictions.
+Article 4, points (b), (c) and (d) of Regulation (EU) X contain a list of hardcore restrictions and exceptions that apply to various types of distribution system, respectively: exclusive distribution, selective distribution and free distribution.
+The hardcore restrictions set out in Article 4, points (b), (c)(i) and (d) of Regulation (EU) X concern agreements that, directly or indirectly, in isolation or in combination with other factors controlled by the parties, have the object of restricting the territory into which or the customers to whom the buyer or its customers may sell the contract goods or services.
+Article 4, points (c)(ii) and (iii) of Regulation (EU) X provide that, in a selective distribution system, restrictions of cross-supplies between the members of the selective distribution system operating at the same or different levels of trade and restrictions of active or passive sales to end users by members of the selective distribution system operating at the retail level of trade are hardcore restrictions.